Michael Scott (Apple): Later career

 From 1983 to 1988, Scott led Starstruck, a private firm that attempted to create a sea-based satellite-launching rocket.
 He also began supporting non-profit organizations, such as the Seattle Opera and the California Institute of Technology in their efforts to apply personal computers to their needs.

 Gemstone expert

-Scott has since become an expert on colored gemstones, having written a book on them and assembled a collection that has been exhibited at the Bowers Museum in Santa Ana, California.
+Scott later become an expert on colored gemstones, having written a book on them and assembled a collection that has been exhibited at the Bowers Museum in Santa Ana, California.
 He also sponsored Rruff, a project creating a complete set of high-quality spectral data from well-characterized minerals.
 The mineral rruffite (IMA 2009-077) was named for the Rruff project and the mineral scottyite (IMA 2012-027) for Michael Scott.